krasizorbov/C-Sharp-Databases-Advanced/README.md

 # 30 November 2019: Added Solution to SoftUni Exam: From 12/08/2018
 # 03 December 2019: Added Solution to SoftUni Exam: From 07/04/2019
 # 04 December 2019: Added Solution to SoftUni Retake Exam From 01/09/2018
+# 04 December 2019: Added Solution to SoftUni Retake Exam From 18/04/2019